Genndy Tartakovsky

-Gennady Borisovich "Genndy" Tartakovsky (Note: Russian: Геннадий Борисович Тартаковский) (Note: Although his Russian name Геннадий is normally transliterated as Gennady or Gennadiy, he shortened its spelling to Genndy after moving to the U.S.) (/ˈgɛndi ˌtɑːrtəˈkɒfski/; born January 17, 1970) is an American animator, screenwriter, film producer, and director.
-He is best known as the creator of various animated television series on Cartoon Network and Adult Swim, including Dexter's Laboratory, Samurai Jack, Star Wars: Clone Wars, Sym-Bionic Titan, Primal, and Unicorn: Warriors Eternal.

-For Sony Pictures Animation, he directed the first three films and wrote the fourth film in the Hotel Transylvania series, directed the adult animated film Fixed, and is currently directing another adult animated film for the studio, Black Knight.
-Additionally, he was a pivotal crew member of The Powerpuff Girls and worked on other series such as 2 Stupid Dogs and Batman: The Animated Series.
+Gennady Borisovich "Genndy" Tartakovsky (Note: Russian: Геннадий Борисович Тартаковский) (Note: Although his Russian name Геннадий is normally transliterated as Gennady or Gennadiy, he shortened its spelling to Genndy after moving to the U.S.) (/ˈgɛndi ˌtɑːrtəˈkɒfski/; born January 17, 1970) is a Russian-American animator, screenwriter, film producer, and director.
+He is best known as the creator of Dexter's Laboratory, and has also developed Samurai Jack, Star Wars: Clone Wars, Sym-Bionic Titan, and Unicorn: Warriors Eternal for Cartoon Network.
+He is also known for creating the Adult Swim series Primal, directing the first three films and writing the fourth film in the Hotel Transylvania series for Sony Pictures Animation, and directing the studio’s first adult animated film Fixed.
+As of now, Tartakovsky is currently directing another adult animated film for Sony Pictures Animation, Black Knight.

-Tartakovsky is well known for his unique animation style, including fast-paced action, horror elements and minimal dialogue.
-Throughout his career, Tartakovsky has won five Emmy Awards, three Annie Awards, one WAC Winner, one OIAF Award, and one Winsor McCay Award, among other nominations for his works.
+Tartakovsky is widely considered to be among the most influential artists and storytellers in the history of animation.
+Much of his work is well known for its unique animation, visual spectacle, and distinctive narrative style, including fast-paced action, meditative adventures, physical comedy and slapstick, elements of horror and romance, minimal dialogue, and genre-blending (e.g., science fantasy).
+Throughout his career, Tartakovsky has won five Emmy Awards, three Annie Awards, a World Animation Conference Award, an OIAF Award, and the Winsor McCay Award, among other nominations for his works.
+According to Animation World Network, "the name 'Genndy Tartakovsky' carries considerable cultural weight...[he's] helped shape some of animation's most memorable and impactful series".

 Early life

 Tartakovsky was born on January 17, 1970, in Moscow to Jewish parents.
 His father worked as a dentist for government officials and the Soviet Union national ice hockey team.
 Tartakovsky felt that his father was a very strict and old-fashioned man, but they had a close relationship.
 His mother, Miriam, was an assistant principal at a school.
 He has a brother, Alexander, who is two years older and a computer consultant in Chicago.
 Before coming to the United States, his family moved to Italy.
 There, Tartakovsky was first drawn to art, inspired by a neighbor's daughter.
 Tartakovsky later commented, "I remember, I was horrible at it.
 For the life of me, I couldn't draw a circle".

 Kids watching too much TV is not a problem in Russia.
 There's nothing for them to watch.
 I came here and got sucked into TV right away.
-'Wonder Woman,' 'Batman' and the cartoons from Warner Brothers and Hanna Barbera--as soon as I started watching it, I fell in love with cartoon movement.
+'Wonder Woman', 'Batman' and the cartoons from Warner Brothers and Hanna Barbera – as soon as I started watching it, I fell in love with cartoon movement.